Tough Road Trip Done, Flyers Come Home to Broad Street Showing Promise

 Their goal against the Anaheim Ducks, which came one second after a Flyers power play expired, suggests that the combination of chemistry and Kris Knoblauch’s coaching will improve the second unit’s efficiency.
 Patrick looks especially comfortable playing down low, a major focus for the power play under Knoblauch.

-When asked about Patrick after that game, coach Dave Hakstol told John Boruk of NBC Sports Philadelphia , “He’s got great vision from below the goal line, from down low in tight spaces. … Those are strengths of his game, and we’re starting to see those things come out more and more."
+When asked about Patrick after that game, coach Dave Hakstol told John Boruk of NBC Sports Philadelphia, “He’s got great vision from below the goal line, from down low in tight spaces. … Those are strengths of his game, and we’re starting to see those things come out more and more.”

 In addition to Patrick, two of the Flyers’ six starting defensemen are rookies: Travis Sanheim and Robert Hagg.
 Sanheim’s turnover against the Los Angeles Kings led to the eventual game-winner, but he seems to have put the mistake behind him.
 After his first game, Sanheim said, as reported by Boruk of NBC Sports Philadelphia, “I thought I could play a lot better.
 I started feeling more comfortable in the third.
 I…started to play more of my game, and getting up in the ice and making plays.
 I wish I could have done that early.”